oomlout/oomlout_oomp_builder/parts/hardware_bearing_6300_series_6314_size_70_mm_id_150_mm_od_35_mm_depth/readme.md

-# Hardware Bearing 6300 Series 6314 Size 70 mm Id 150 mm Od 35 mm Depth
+# Hardware Bearing 6300 Series 6314 Size 70 mm ID 150 mm OD 35 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base